Online sports betting went live in Maryland on Nov. 23.

 Those numbers, along with the company’s acquisition of William Hill US, have made Caesars a leader in both the retail and online wagering sectors.
 The company is sure to continue its investments as more states legalize gambling.

 BetMGM Sportsbook MD became the first official gaming partner of the Baltimore Ravens and plans to offer special promotions to Ravens fans.
-Maryland became the 15th state to approve BetMGM as a sports betting operator with the launch of online sportsbooks in the Old Line State.
+Maryland was the 15th state to approve BetMGM as a sports betting operator with the launch of online sportsbooks in the Old Line State.

 With its retail sportsbook at MGM National Harbor in Oxon Hill, BetMGM received a mobile wagering license under the name Roar Digital.